Family Mountain

 The demon spirits behind sexual confusion work against God’s design.
 They promote gender confusion, sexual deviation, and practices that defile souls.
 Their influence sadly infiltrates schools, media, and society in overt ways today.

-Today, the NEA (National Education Association) and some school librarians are used by these spiritual principalities.
-The federal government is supporting them by declaring parents who do not want pornographic books in school libraries, as domestic terrorists and working to take away their constitutional rights as citizens of the US.
+These spiritual principalities work today through organizations like the NEA (National Education Association) and individual school librarians focused on "inclusiveness."
+The federal government is supporting them by declaring parents who do not want pornographic books in school libraries as domestic terrorists and working to take away their constitutional rights as citizens of the US.
 This is such a distortion and lie, but that is what evil does.
 Parents, get involved in your children's schools!

 Intimacy

-Jesus spent much time among prostitutes and other "sinners."
-While He disapproved of their sinful behavior, His love and acceptance of them as people God cared for transformed them.
-God’s desire is for everyone to be in a spiritual relationship with Him, and His love reaches out to all individuals.
-Rather than condemning, Christ's followers are called to understand, love, and share the hope found in Christ with all people.
-It's important for ALL believers to remember that we serve a Holy God and we ALL fell short of His standards for us.
-See Matthew 18:10.
+Jesus spent considerable time among prostitutes and others viewed as “sinners.”
+While He disapproved of their sinful behavior, His love and acceptance transformed them, showing that God cares for all individuals.
+He desires everyone to be spiritually united with Him, and His love reaches out to everyone.
+Rather than condemning others, Christ’s followers are called to understand, love, and share the hope found in Christ with all people.
+All believers must remember that we serve a Holy God, and all have fallen short of His standards.
+(See Matthew 18:10.)

 Abortion

-There is another evil entity at work in America today that seeks to destroy infants.
-Both young men and especially women believe the lie that it is no big deal to "get rid" of an unwanted pregnancy by resorting to abortion.
-And some state governments are voting to accept abortion up to and beyond the birth process.
+There is another evil entity at work in America that seeks to destroy infants.
+Both young men and especially women believe the lie that it is no big deal to "get rid" of an unwanted pregnancy by having an abortion.
+Some state governments are voting to allow abortion up to and beyond the birth process.
 What has America come to if we can watch a healthy child die after it is born with no regard for its life?
-And is that any better than taking the life of a child at three, five, whatever months before birth?
+And is that any better than taking the life of a child at three, five, or any months before birth?
 Don't believe the lies, and turn to God for help as you mature in your spiritual understanding!

-Abortion leaves deep scars—shame, guilt, and regret—for those involved.
-A part of the soul of the people involved in an abortion is torn and requires the Lord to cleanse, heal it and restore self-worth.
+Abortion creates grief and leaves deep scars - shame, guilt, and regret, for all those involved.
+A part of the soul of the people involved in an abortion is torn and requires the Lord Jesus to cleanse, heal it, and restore self-worth.
 Conception involves two people, so abortion also wounds the father and is a sin against God.
 Thankfully, God loves us and provided Jesus’ sacrifice to mend even the most wounded soul.

 Young people, think about what you are doing as you enter into opposite-sex relationships.
 It is God's desire that couples enter into sexual intimacy only after marriage.
-And, as stated in the prior section, He does know how difficult that can be.
-Lean into the Holy Spirit and trust that there is a way to love someone and still wait for physical intimacy.
-Honor God’s purpose, and advocate for life, justice, and healing.
+And, as stated in the prior section, He knows how difficult that can be.
+Lean into the Holy Spirit and trust that there is a way to love someone while waiting for physical intimacy.
+Honor God’s purpose and advocate for life, justice, and healing.
 Choose to reject the spirits of lust and self-gratification and choose lives that honor God and protect His purpose for your life.

 Living a Life of Fidelity and Honor

-The crux lies in how we perceive others.
-When we focus solely on the body, we miss the essence—the spirit and soul—of the person.
-Reducing someone to an object of lust dishonors their true identity.
+The key issue lies in how we perceive others.
+When we focus solely on someone's body, we overlook their essence—their spirit and soul.
+Reducing a person to an object of lust dishonors their true identity.

-This distortion affects not only marriages but also the church community.
-Across denominations, some church leaders have succumb to sexual impropriety.
-Their actions ripple through the congregation, impacting believers who look up to the leadership.
+This distortion impacts not only marriages but also affects the church community.
+Across various denominations, some church leaders have engaged in sexual impropriety.
+Their actions send ripples through their congregations, influencing the believers who look up to them.
 The Daniel Place emphasizes the importance of choosing a fellowship wisely in the Beginner Section.

-Sexual sin among leaders tarnishes God’s name and invites criticism from His enemies.
-The earthly consequences are also usually severe: removal from ministry and, at times, legal repercussions.
-Not all fellowships are safe; some are inherently less safe than others.
+Sexual sin among leaders tarnishes God's name and invites criticism from His adversaries.
+The earthly consequences are often severe, including removal from ministry and, in some cases, legal repercussions.
+Not all fellowships are safe; some carry inherent risks of being less secure than others.

-Infidelity breaks the bonds of trust and intimacy, and infidelity often leads to divorce or loss of intimacy if marriages are not dissolved.
-We serve a holy God, one who deserves to be honored and held in esteem and whose laws and guidance need to be obeyed, not out of duty but out of love and respect for Him.
+Infidelity breaks the bonds of trust and intimacy, often leading to divorce or a deepened loss of closeness when marriages falter.
+We serve a holy God who deserves to be honored and respected, and whose laws and guidance should be followed, not out of obligation, but out of love and reverence for Him.

 Guiding Children Toward God’s Purpose

-Some parents carry the wounds of not having experienced such a family structure during their own upbringing.
+Some parents carry the wounds of not having experienced such a family structure during their upbringing.
 Others face challenges—perhaps a missing parent or emotional absence within the home.
-Conditional love—expressed as “I love you when…”can harm a child’s soul and spirit.
+Conditional love—expressed as “I love you when…” can harm a child’s soul and spirit.

-Each of your children has at least three angels with access to the Father in Heaven.
+Your children have at least three angels with access to the Father in Heaven.
 Pray daily for your children, invoking the Lord to task these angels to protect your child during separations—at daycare, school, or elsewhere.
 Bid their angels to watch over them.
 Bid them to be present when your precious ones slumber at night.
-Let them know that they are privileged to sleep in the Lord's refuge, under His wings, a refuge guarded by archangels according to scripture.
+Let them know that they are privileged to sleep in the Lord's refuge, under His wings, guarded by archangels according to scripture.

 Children rest under the Wings of God, above which hovers His Shekinah glory radiance.
-Teach your children to rebuke fear in Jesus’ name and share bedtime Bible stories.
-Ask God to visit them in their dreams fostering a sense of security. each them to rebuke any fears or apprehensions in Jesus'-Name.
-Ask them what they dreamed last night in the morning and help them understand it in light of the scriptures and God's love and protection.
+Teach your children to rebuke their fears in Jesus’ name and share bedtime Bible stories.
+Ask God to visit them in their dreams, fostering a sense of security.
+Ask them what they dreamed of last night in the morning and help them understand it in light of the scriptures and God's love and protection.
 The window of parental influence is brief, especially as worldly influences creep in.
 Cherish the formative years from birth to age 7—they hold irreplaceable significance.

 Spiritual Preparation - Nurturing God's Purpose

 As an adult, regardless of gender, your journey involves preparing for God’s unique destiny.
 Begin by embracing saving faith, allowing you to discern His purpose and pursue it intentionally.
-Take this step, if you are ready, before distractions from life’s demands of education, career, and marriage are part of your world.
+If you are ready, take this step before distractions from life’s demands of education, career, and marriage are part of your world.

 Consider this: Few jobs rival the impact of raising children well.
 Prioritize wisely, recognizing that young minds are most receptive during their formative years.
 Bedtime stories from a child’s Bible, complete with pictures, create cherished one-on-one moments.

 When navigating daycare options, choose centers run by fellow Christians.
 Ensure their activities align with your values.
 Investigate thoroughly; some centers harbor ulterior motives.
-Check to see if there is a nanny-cam that let's you check on your child during his or her time there.
+Check to see if a nanny cam lets you check on your child during his or her time there.

 Should public education continue on its current path, explore private schools or homeschooling.
 Check out online resources for Christian homeschooling.
-Home schooled students excel academically, transitioning smoothly from parent to teacher.
+Home-schooled students excel academically, transitioning smoothly from parent to teacher.
 Remember, your children are precious gifts entrusted to you.
 Love Jesus deeply, and His love will overflow to them.
-Safeguard your family’s privacy, stay off government surveillance radars as long as possible.
+Safeguard your family’s privacy, and stay off government surveillance radars as long as possible.

 The Vital Role of Church Fellowship

-Marriage on earth serves as a metaphor for our future relationship with the King of Kings in the unseen spiritual realm.
+Marriage on earth is a metaphor for our future relationship with the King of Kings in the unseen spiritual realm.
 The Scriptures describe this as the Wedding Feast of the Lamb—a grand celebration with billions of participants.
 The Holy Spirit prepares us and guides us to the Father’s house.

 Church fellowship among Kingdom believers holds immense significance.
 It’s meant to minister to one another and care for widows and orphans.
 However, not all fellowships excel in this.
 As the Great Revival unfolds (already underway), some may fall short of reflecting Jesus’ love and provision for new converts.

 Most churches offer specialized ministries for men and women and educational programs for children.
 These are vital because a weekly sermon alone cannot fully educate adult believers.
-Allocate at least two to three days each week to engage in the work of the body.
+Allocate at least two to three days each week to engage in the body's work.
 God assigns roles to everyone in His Kingdom, and all believers are welcome to grow in the Spirit.

 All hail King Jesus!
 If you carry the Holy Spirit within you, you’re intricately woven into His body—the bride awaiting an upcoming heavenly wedding.